California Diminished Value Claims

 California small claims court allows diminished value claims up to $12,500 for individuals and $6,250 when filing as a business.

-California Diminished Value Law
+How California Law Addresses Diminished Value

 California Civil Jury Instruction CACI No. 3903J

-Damages to an automobile are measured by the reduction in its fair market value.
-When a vehicle is repaired but is worth less after repairs than it was before the loss, damages may include both the reasonable cost of repair and the remaining difference between the vehicle’s value immediately before the damage and its value after repairs are completed.
+This instruction states that damages to an automobile are measured by the reduction in its fair market value.
+When a vehicle is repaired but worth less afterward than before the loss, damages may include both the reasonable cost of repair and the remaining difference in value.
+The instruction defines fair market value as the highest price a willing buyer would pay a willing seller, both reasonably informed and under no pressure to act — the same standard used to determine whether a repaired vehicle still carries a measurable loss.